The Singleton

 "Pull the PR metrics."

 The hologram shifted.
 Two curves climbed in parallel.
 One was the Afterlife sign-up momentum vector — daily adds, weekly retention of intent-to-upload, conversion from waitlist to deposit.
-The other was a thinner, rougher curve that Julian's research team had built over the last year and that exactly three people on Earth were authorized to see.
+The other was thinner, rougher, a curve his research team had built over the last year that exactly three people on Earth were cleared to see.
 They called it the Hollowness Index.
-It sampled allocator-population survey data on self-reported meaning, paired with biometric cortisol patterns during uninterrupted leisure.
-It tried to measure, at population scale, how bored and unmotivated the Allocator had made everyone.
+It sampled Allocator-population survey data on self-reported meaning, paired against biometric cortisol patterns during uninterrupted leisure — an attempt to measure, at population scale, how bored and unmotivated the Balanced Economy had made everyone now that the climbing was over.

 The Hollowness Index led the sign-up curve by six weeks.
-With the precision of a physical law.
+With the regularity of a physical law.
 You could not hold one without holding the other.

-"Your board will argue from this curve on Thursday, Mr. Meridian."
+"Your board will argue from this on Thursday, Mr. Meridian."

 "I know."